Tomyyy-1337/parallel_worker/README.md

 }
 ```
 ## Tasks can be canceled
-If you want to cancel tasks during execution, use `CancelableWorker` or `OrderedCancelableWorker` and call the `check_if_cancelled!` macro in your worker function on a regular basis.
+If you want to cancel tasks during execution, use `CancelableWorker` and call the `check_if_cancelled!` macro in your worker function on a regular basis.
 Exessive checking will lead to a performance costs.
 Canceled tasks will stop executing as soon as they reach a `check_if_cancelled!`.
 Results of canceled tasks will be discarded.
 Results of tasks that have already completed will remain unaffected.